Playing in competitions at Trentham

 We prefer the MiScore App because it reduces administrative time and your scores can be reported and processed immediately you finish.
 Players who are using MiScore app really like it.

 The MiScore app is available from the Apple Store for iPhones or the Play Store for Android phones.
 The log-in is the same as for OneGolf bookings and timesheets.
+The user subscription cost is $16.49 (inc GST) per year.

 Full results will be available for every competition through OneGolf.
 Click on "My Results" after logging in.